edbecnel/RotoRouterPhaser/RotoRouter-Rules.md

 - If the held card has **no legal placement**, you may **Bottom** it **with no penalty**.
 - If the card **does** have a legal placement and you Bottom it anyway, it counts as a **skip** (shown in HUD).
 - A bottomed card **returns later** when it cycles back up.

 ---

+## Dead-Straight Fix

+If a Straight track becomes completely trapped by perpendicular Straights (cannot extend):

+- At the **start of your turn**, such cells are highlighted.
+- You may replace **one** trapped Straight with a **Cross** for free.
+- Tokens on that cell remain in place.

+---

+## Corner Fix

+If your own home corner is sealed by perpendicular Straights:

+- At the **start of your turn**, the corner is highlighted.
+- You must replace it with a **Cross** before taking other actions.
+- A red HUD warning appears until the fix is made.

+---